pagekit/docs/migrations.md

 }
 ```

-The migrator will look in the `migrations` folder of your extension, get all
+The migrator will look in the `/migrations` folder of your extension, get all
 migrations newer than the database value of the `hello:version` option,
 run all those scripts and then set the new value to be `$version`, which is the
 resulting version after the migrator has finished.

 ### Migration files

-Migration files are typically located in the `migrations` folder of your
+Migration files are typically located in the `/migrations` folder of your
 extension and need to stick to certain conventions.

 A migration file is named using the date and time plus a name of your chosing: